10 years

 Vitaly Friedman

-Vitaly Friedman loves beautiful content and does not give up easily.
-From Minsk in Belarus, he studied computer science and mathematics in Germany, discovered the passage a passion for typography, writing and design.
-After working as a freelance designer and developer for 6 years, he co-founded Smashing Magazine, a leading online magazine dedicated to design and web development.
-Vitaly is the author, co-author and editor of all Smashing books.
-He currently works as editor-in-chief of Smashing Magazine in the lovely city of Vilnius, Lithuania.
+Vitaly loves beautiful content and does not give up easily.
+Born in Minsk, Belarus, he studied computer science and mathematics in Germany.
+While writing algebra proofs and preparing for software engineering at nights in the kitchen, at the same time he discovered passion for typography, interface design and writing.
+After working as a freelance designer and developer for 6 years, he co-founded Smashing Magazine back in 2006, a leading online magazine for designers and developers.
+His curiosity drove him from interface design to front-end to performance optimization to accessibility and back to user experience over all the years.

 • Jeremy Keith